Sterling slips vs dollar after limited UK GDP revision

-LONDON Sterling fell against the dollar on Friday after revised UK GDP figures pointed to a shallower recession in line with expectations, wrong footing some market players who had expected an even smaller downturn.
+LONDON, Aug 24 Sterling fell against the dollar on Friday after revised UK GDP figures pointed to a shallower recession in line with expectations, wrongfooting some market players who had expected an even smaller downturn.

 The gross domestic product figures showed the UK economy contracted 0.5 percent in the second quarter, slightly better than an initial reading of a 0.7 percent contraction.